 How Much Does Window Installation Cost In Kettering?

-The amount you'll spend on window installation or replacement varies based on a number of factors, including the materials you choose, the number and size of the windows, and how difficult your windows are to access or install.
-On average, homeowners in Kettering spend about $280 per window*.
+The amount you'll spend on window installation or replacement varies based on several factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
+On average, homeowners in Kettering spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-New, energy-efficient windows can significantly enhance your home's value, noise reduction, comfort, appearance, and insulation.
-Clear indicators that it's time for window replacement include the following:
+Adding new energy-efficient windows can greatly increase your home's noise reduction, comfort, insulation, appearance, and value.
+Clear indicators that it's time to invest in new windows include the following:

 - High energy bills and a chilly house from poor window insulation.